grinnell-cs/csc151-dh/_eboards/eboard05-2.md

   find some problems, particularly with regard to number of parameters and parenthesization.
 * Remember that "How do you know your answer is right?"
-Many of you neglected to check whether `snowman-revisited` is the right height.
+Many of you neglected to check whether `snowperson-revisited` is the right height.
   (Or other procedures.)
 * It would be nice if you decomposed in your procedures, which is why we had the `top-hat` procedure in the lab, but we understand